 Be still, and know that I am God!
 (Psalm 46:10)

 We welcome participants who have little or no experience with centering prayer.
 The group studies books about centering prayer as well as centering prayer tapes.
-We have had very lively conversations focused on these resources as well as our own practice of the method.
+We have very lively conversations focused on these resources as well as our own practice of the method.

 “Contemplative prayer has to be always very simple, confined to the simplest of acts.” — Thomas Merton